Orpiment Mineral Value Guide

 The typical price range for Orpiment Mineral is $50 - $150 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Crystal size and clarity, with well-defined individual crystals commanding higher prices than massive forms.
+• Crystal habit and size, with well-defined monoclinic crystals commanding higher prices than massive or earthy forms.

-- Overall preservation and lack of crumbling, as Orpiment is fragile and sensitive to light exposure over time.
+• Overall condition and stability, as Orpiment is sensitive to light and can degrade into powdery Pararealgar over time.

 How to Identify Orpiment Mineral?

-- Look for a distinct resinous to pearly luster on the crystal surfaces.
+• Look for a characteristic pearly to resinous luster on freshly broken surfaces.

-- Check for a low Mohs hardness of 1.5 to 2, meaning the mineral is easily scratched and often has a sectile texture.
+• Check for a low Mohs hardness of 1.5 to 2, meaning it can be easily scratched by a fingernail.

 History of Orpiment Mineral